Electric Car Range in Extreme Heat

 How fast you drive with a gas-powered car affects how many miles you get per gallon.
 Electric vehicles are no different and burn through their electricity more quickly at high speeds.
 Since electric vehicles run on electricity, the miles per gallon equivalent is how miles per kilowatt.

 Our 2018 Tesla Model X would get 3.1 miles per kilowatt under usual driving conditions.
 Our road trip conditions were far from typical, however.
 We had our air conditioning blasting to keep the 120-degree heat at bay.
 My wife drove 70 to 85 miles per hour, and we had hilly roads.
 Consequently, due to the driving conditions and heat, the Kingman to Baker portion of my road trip, which was 143 miles ate up 207 miles of my battery.
 The extreme conditions resulted in an extra 64 miles of electricity being expended to travel 143 miles.
 One last point before I move on.
-My example was not representative of a typical range loss but of how driving conditions can reduce range.
+My example did not represent a typical range loss but how driving conditions can reduce range.

 Braking and Downhill Driving Increase Range